-- In 64-bit mode, r/m8 can not be encoded to access the following byte registers if an REX prefix is used: AH, BH, CH, DH. - See IA-32 Architecture Compatibility section below.
+^{} In 64-bit mode, r/m8 can not be encoded to access the following byte registers if a REX prefix is used: AH, BH, CH, DH.

 Shifts (rotates) the bits of the first operand (destination operand) the number of bit positions specified in the second operand (count operand) and stores the result in the destination operand.
 The destination operand can be a register or a memory location; the count operand is an unsigned integer that can be an immediate or a value in the CL register.
 In legacy and compatibility mode, the processor restricts the count to a number between 0 and 31 by masking all the bits in the count operand except the 5 least-significant bits.